ramiropredassi/first-project-with-real-data/README.md

 The data presented a logarithmic distribution, which required specific transformations to stabilize variance and reduce skewness.
 For this, I applied the PowerTransformer using the Yeo-Johnson method: This transformation ensured that the model could better interpret the variations across features without losing critical information contained in the curves.

 ### 3.Feature Engineering and Dimensionality Reduction
-Feature engineering and selection were fundamental to improving model performance.
+Feature engineering and selection were fundamental to improve model performance.
 1. Welch Method: Used to extract features that reflected variations in signal power due to simulated faults.
 2. Correlation Filtering: Removed 89 columns with correlations greater than 0.8 or less than -0.8 to avoid redundancy and multicollinearity.
 After these steps and with the approval of the engineer in charge of the project, I retained a final set of 10 features, which captured the most meaningful variations in the signal.